Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 Bug #1: Navbar on mobile - The navbar dropdown tile works on every page besides index.html

+Bug #1: [FIXED] Dropdown on index.html - After asking help from the tutor team at Code Institute, we found that the issue was arrising due to the z-index of the navbar in relation to the carousel.
+The navbar has now been given a z-index:10

 Bug #2: Navbar on mobile - The navbar dropdown menu had a transparent background and was not pleasing to the eye of the viewer.

+Bug #2: [FIXED] Mobile navbar transparent background

+Bug #3: Mobile event feed - Cannot get event-single elements to display as block which I believe will look more pleasing on mobile.